DeMoorJasper/Angular-Parcel-Boilerplate/readme.md

-# Parcel Angular 2 Boilerplate
+# Parcel Angular *2* Boilerplate
-This is a Angular 2 boilerplate for using parcel to build/serve an angular 2 app
+This is a Angular 2 boilerplate for using parcel to build/serve an angular 2 app.

+This currently is using ANGULAR 2, which is the old beta version of Angular.
+Probably not a good idea to use this in production.

 ## Details
 * Bundling: [Parsel-bundler](https://github.com/parcel-bundler/parcel)